GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 -  Creating consecutive RGP profiles from the same RenderDoc instance sometimes fails.
 This occurs if users obtain multiple RenderDoc captures of the same application prior to triggering a second profile.
-To work around this, start a fresh instance of RenderDoc with the desired trace to profile.
+To work around this, start a fresh instance of RenderDoc with the desired capture to profile.

 -  In some cases profiles originating from RenderDoc contain no GPU events.